 There were systems in place for patients to make a complaint about the service if required.
 The practice reviewed patient's comments and acted on them where necessary.
-Patient's comments from the practice patient satisfaction survey were reviewed on a regular basis.
+Patient's comments from the NHS Friends and Family test were reviewed on a regular basis.
 Information about how to make a complaint was readily available to patients.
 Patients had access to information about the service.